 Semi-cooperation is a hybrid team structure where there are both elements of cooperation as well as competition.
-The typical version of this includes players who are engaged in a Free-For-All game mode, but collectively share a common enemy; which in turn encourages the players to work together to overcome a powerful adversary (but still compete individually for victory).
+The typical version of this includes players who are engaged in a Free-For-All game mode, but collectively share a common enemy; which in turn encourages the players to work together to overcome the powerful adversary (but still compete individually for victory).

 Semi-cooperative games may use either single-player or multi-player victories.
 In single-player victories, only one player can be victorious.
 In multi-player victories, multiple players can be victorious–but a single player may still be rewarded extra intrinsic or extrinsic rewards.
 For example, in the board game Castle Panic, all the players work together to defend a castle from an orc attack, but only the player with the most victory points is declared the Master Slayer.